 That, and a large cup of coffee to get the writing going, so let’s dive straight into things 😉

-Now, I haven’t studied environmental studies at a university, obviously, so this is just what it is: a personal opinion ànd a few years of experience with the topic.
+Now, I haven’t studied environmental studies at a university haha, obviously, so this is just what it is: a personal opinion ànd a few years of experience with the topic.

-But, you are not here to read this story (I could go on for hours lol), so which points would I consider to be eco-friendly for dollhouses?
-A few points:
+So which points would I consider to be eco-friendly for dollhouses?
+A few things:

-- I would consider wooden dollhouses to be eco-friendly, as long as they are either reused, upcycled, or bought and made from local companies in your country or even your neighbors’ country.
+- I would consider wooden dollhouses to be eco-friendly, as long as they are either reused, upcycled, or designed and handcrafted from scratch by local companies in your country or even your continent on this planet.

 - Following this reasoning, I would consider laser-cut dollhouse kits to be in the same category, as the laser-cutting machines can work in a very precise way (not too much waste) and usually àre made by (small) local companies.